WinVector/wrapr/extras/bquote.md

 -   `replyr::let()`/`wrapr::let()` ([released December 8th, 2016](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_let.pdf)).
 -   `rlang::!!` ([released May 5th, 2017](https://cran.r-project.org/src/contrib/Archive/rlang/)).

-I have worked hard to include concrete and clear examples, so I think working through this note will be rewarding for `R` users interested in metaprogramming.
+I have worked hard to include concrete and clear examples, so I think working through this note will be rewarding for `R` users interested in metaprogramming (we will define metaprogramming and macros shortly).

 Why macros and metaprogramming?
 -------------------------------